Why H.O.M.E.?

 Why should we be concerned about homosexual issues?
 Why should they matter to us?
 The answers to those questions are more fully presented in other sections of this website; but here is a short sketch of them.

-Fourth, your civil rights are being threatened by homosexuals and their supporters as we'll explain elsewhere: rights like freedom of speech and freedom of thought.
+Fifth, your civil rights are being threatened by homosexuals and their supporters as we'll explain elsewhere: rights like freedom of speech and freedom of thought.

-While other conservative groups, like Focus on the Family, are also involved with homosexual issues, they tend to be occupied with so many other things (abortion, gambling, abstinence education, etc., etc.) that it is difficult for these laudable groups to be as persuasive and as effective as a group like H.O.M.E. which practically specializes in homosexual issues.
+While other conservative groups, like Focus on the Family, are also involved with homosexual issues, they tend to be occupied with so many other things (abortion, gambling, abstinence education, etc., etc.) that it is difficult for these laudable groups to be as persuasive as a group like H.O.M.E. which practically specializes in homosexual issues.

 We are not criticizing these other conservative groups.
 We are just recognizing that, because so many conservative values are being simultaneously attacked by liberals, the burdens on groups like Focus on the Family, which endeavor to defend all those values, are many and varied and heavy.
 Under those extraordinarily burdensome circumstances, it is understandable that the groups may not have the time and resources to devote to individual issues (e.g., homosexual issues) that more specialized groups like H.O.M.E. have.